The Edit · Founder Insights

 A sub-maximal test estimates VO2 max by extrapolating from heart rate response at a lower intensity.
 The principle: in trained and untrained adults alike, heart rate rises linearly with oxygen consumption up to about 85 percent of age-predicted maximum.
 If you can measure heart rate at a known work rate, you can extrapolate the line up to the theoretical maximum.

 Multiple sub-maximal protocols exist.
 The 3-minute step test (sometimes called the YMCA Step Test) uses a 30-centimetre step, a metronome at 96 beats per minute, three minutes of cadenced stepping, and a one-minute heart rate count immediately on stopping.
-The pulse recovery number maps to a published VO2 estimate table by age and sex.
+The pulse recovery number maps to a published VO2 estimate table by age and sex, a method validated against directly measured VO2 max by Santo and Golding (2003).
 The Astrand-Ryhming cycle test extends to six minutes at a fixed workload.
 The Cooper 12-minute run-walk test uses distance covered to estimate VO2 max from a regression equation.
 All three correlate with true VO2 max in the r=0.75 to 0.85 range across the literature.

 The accuracy ceiling is real.
 A sub-max estimate will not give you the same precision as a clean direct measurement on a trained athlete in a gas-analysis lab.
 What it does give you is a number that is safe to measure on a 65-year-old who has not exercised in two years, repeatable every 16 weeks under the same conditions, and trackable for change.
 For an untrained adult the variance from estimation error is smaller than the variance from year-to-year true VO2 max change you actually want to detect.
 That is the relevant comparison, not lab-grade single-measurement precision.